 While not exclusively aimed at rural communities and limited to Local Authorities based in England & Wales, it's produced some noteworthy winning proposals.
-This includes Age UK who been awarded a grant of £546,000 to set-up and trial a national that will scheme use travelling companions to help older people access and use a range of transport options.
+This includes Age UK who been awarded a grant of £546,000 to set-up and trial a national scheme that will use travelling companions to help older people access and use a range of transport options.